Our verdict

 Note: a low durometer measurement equals a soft material, whereas a high measurement means it's firm.

-As a winter-oriented boot, we were very interested to see how the oz / 425g performed after letting it chill in the freezer for twenty minutes.
+As a winter-oriented boot, we were very interested to see how the Who should NOT buy performed after letting it chill in the freezer for twenty minutes.
 Once appropriately chilled, we pressed our durometer against the midsole once more and found that it barely firmed up at all.
-With only a 10.4% difference between warm and cold conditions, the oz / 425g is remarkably consistent compared to the average hiking boot.
+With only a 10.4% difference between warm and cold conditions, the Who should NOT buy is remarkably consistent compared to the average hiking boot.

 Test results